 In this blog, we explore how far homegrown solutions can take you and what you need to think about when planning to scale your use of machine learning.

 Data science teams spend months researching and training their best models.
 The production phase and the necessary MLOps/monitoring phase sometimes only comes as an afterthought.
 In this context, many data science and engineering teams develop initial AI monitoring tools in-house.
 But while DIY tools may be a decent approach for businesses with a contained use of AI when time has come to expand the use of modeling, homegrown tools fail short of supporting the diversity and complexity of the models and the data used.
 Here is a shortlist of some of the lessons learned that we have witnessed with customers scaling their AI.

 Guess what?
 Homegrown solutions don’t scale in sync with the models and require more and more maintenance, tweaks, and attention…This is especially true as organizations adopt AI for various use cases: from marketing to core activities embedded in their product.

 Models monitoring is not a one-off task.
 As organizations adopt new models, they need to create a new monitoring paradigm that caters to the different types of data – structured, text, image, video, etc..; all of which require different measures and techniques to analyze the incoming data for the process.
 In other words, what works for a classification model probably won’t work for a regression/clustering one, and a new set of tools will need to be developed.
 And even for specific structured use cases, different features of the model require different KPIs to analyze the health of the process: numerical/categorical/time/etc…

 Regardless of the sophistication of the models, monitoring is an ongoing task that requires 25%-40% of a data science team’s time.
-The inefficiency and the frustration that comes with the heavy investment in homegrown monitoring solutions, is amongst the first reasons that push organizations to turn to vendor solutions.
-Along with the fact that they would much rather their teams focus on creating models that have an impact for the business.
+The inefficiency and the frustration that comes with the heavy investment in homegrown monitoring solutions is amongst the first reasons that push organizations to turn to vendor solutions.
+Along with the fact that they would much rather their teams focus on creating models that have an impact on the business.